vibe-io/cdk-extensions/src/s3-buckets/README.md

 construct **FlowLogsTable**, from the **glue-tables** module.
 Glue crawler performs an ETL process to analyze and categorize data in Amazon S3 and store the associated metadata in the AWS Glue Data Catalog.

 #### Athena Queries
-Two AthenaNamedQueries are created by default:
+One AthenaNamedQuery is created by default:
-- **cloudtrail-unauthorized-errors**: Gets the 100 most recent unauthorized AWS API calls.
-- **cloudtrail-user-logins**: Gets the 100 most recent AWS user logins.
+- **flow-logs-internal-rejected**: Gets the 100 most recent rejected packets that stayed within the private network ranges.